 Programme Structure and Organisation

-Here you will find detailed information on the structure of the Master's programme and helpful links to the organisation of the Master's programme in Health Care Management.
+Here you will find detailed information on the structure of the Master's programme and helpful links to the organisation of the Master's programme in Economics.

-You can also find this tabular overview in the current Modul catalogue for the Master of Science Health Economics.
+You can also find this tabular overview in the current Module Catalogue for the M.Sc.
+Economics.

 Further details on the structure of the degree programme, such as course of study recommendations and module descriptions, can be found in the module catalogue.

 - Information and regulations relevant to the examination can be found in the examination regulations.

 If you started your studies before 2021, please select the appropriate documents in the document overview.